 Driving during a storm

 Storms can be unpredictable.
 You should be careful of sudden winds on open roads and bridges as they can nudge your car.
-And, if you can, try to hold the steering wheel tightly and be ready to correct your path.
+If you can, try to hold the steering wheel tightly and be ready to correct your path.
 Be extra careful if you’re overtaking high-sided vehicles as strong winds can make them unstable.

 Breakdown over with the RAC